 'Visitors will come' - Nature reserve owners optimistic about future

-The owner of a nature reserve is optimistic about its future will be okay - despite not knowing when they can reopen.
+The owner of a nature reserve is optimistic about its future - despite not knowing when they can reopen.

 Deb Jordan owns Pensthorpe natural park near Fakenham with husband Bill and has overseen the most difficult time in the reserve’s history.
 Without a clear road map out of the third national lockdown, they have no idea when it can hope to reopen.